Cheva14/Connect-X/README.md

 ## Overview

-For this project I implemented the game [Connect 4](https://kevinshannon.dev/connect4) in C, Scheme, Javascript, and Ruby.
+For this project I implemented the game [Connect 4](https://kevinshannon.dev/connect4) in C, Scheme, Javascript, Ruby, and C#.

 I added two additional features:
 1. The size of the board is configurable.